LuizClaudioSantos/dataStructuresCheatSheet/README.md

 This is a collection of data structure in C, I did it for my own entertment and posterior consulting, feel free to reach me out with any question or concern that you cloud have.

-I see tow way that you can use this repository, you can go through each one of the chapters below, or junp straight to the topic that you have intertint in.
+I see two ways that you can use this repository, you can go through each one of the chapters below, or junp straight to the topic that you have intertint in.

 ## Fundamentals